Administration, rules and the single market – why does it matter?

-One of the aims of the single market regulatory framework is to support investment and entrepreneurship by reducing unnecessary regulatory burden and promoting good administrative practices.
-These aspects are important to create a favourable business environment for all economic actors and in particular for small and medium-sized enterprises.
+One of the aims of the Single Market regulatory framework is to support investment and entrepreneurship by reducing unnecessary regulatory burden and promoting good administrative practices.
+These factors are important in order to create a favourable business environment for all economic actors and particularly for small and medium-sized enterprises.

 Burden of government regulation